Donald Allegrucci

-Donald L. Allegrucci (September 19, 1936 – November 8, 2014) was an American politician and jurist.
+Donald Lee Allegrucci (September 19, 1936 – November 8, 2014) was an American politician and jurist.

 Born in Pittsburg, Kansas, Allegrucci served in the United States Air Force Reserve.
 He received in bachelor's degree from Pittsburg State University and his law degree from Washburn Law School.
-Allegrucci served as assistant district attorney for Butler County, Kansas.
-From 1976 to 1980, Allegrucci served in the Kansas State Senator as a Democrat.
+Allegrucci served as assistant district attorney for Crawford County, Kansas.
+From 1976 to 1980, Allegrucci served in the Kansas State Senate as a Democrat.
 In 1978, Allegrucci ran for the United States House of Representatives.
 From 1982 to 1986, Allegrucci served as Kansas District Court judge.
 Allegrucci served on the Kansas Supreme Court from 1986 until 2007.
-He died of cancer in Topeka, Kansas.
+He died of cancer in Topeka, Kansas, aged 78.

-He also played minor league baseball for a couple seasons.